adaboostmm/DataScience/README.md

 We got a validation set with 13 datapoints with similar features.
 Let's code a basic KNN algorithm in C++ and measure the accuracy with the validation set.

 The code uses Stanford C++ libraries.
-This was done as a class project for CS106B: Programming Abstraction using C++ class.